whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 The Lakota and Nootka offer tragic examples, as they were ultimately unable to prevent conquering Christians from kidnapping most of their children and sending them to abusive boarding schools.

 Lakota children experienced many years of abuse at the Carlisle Indian Industrial School in the United States, where physical and sexual abuse was common.
-Girls and boys were shamed and humiliated in countless ways and trained to hate the healthy nation they'd grown up in.
+Girls and boys were shamed and humiliated and trained to hate the healthy nation they'd grown up in.
 One man named White Hat said, "I was so angry that I was born an Indian that I didn't want to live."[xxx-black elk life of an american visionary|vanishing americans]

 At boarding schools, children encountered a new form of child abuse: being forced to do work they often found meaningless or boring, unlike their traditional upbringing that emphasized always walking a meaningful, enlivening path.
 Ohiyesa hinted at his boredom when he wrote, "I hardly think I was ever tired in my life until those first days of boarding-school."
 Instead of being trained to provide for himself and protect his people, he was now continuously given meaningless schoolwork, "until not a semblance of our native dignity and self-respect was left."[xxx-from deep woods to civilization|on the white man's trail]

 At Catholic boarding schools, Nootka girls learned to feel intense shame and believe that once a month they became filthy.
 The boys were taught that women were filthy and sinful and had no valuable opinions and only existed to serve men.
 When the children were finally allowed home, the Nootka mothers "saw the fighting and the drunkenness where once there was love and respect.
 They saw men beating their wives and children.
 They saw mothers beating their children and even abandoning them.
 They saw girls who should have been clan mothers become prostitutes in the cities the invaders built."[xxx-daughters of copper woman|p62]

-Countless stories of child abuse in Catholic boarding schools from around the world tell a similar story: child abuse and deprivation trains children to tolerate and perpetuate hurtful behavior, and this serves ruling classes as emotionally troubled, shame-filled people lack the spiritual strength to stand in solidarity to stop their abuse.
+Endless stories of child abuse in Catholic boarding schools from around the world tell a similar story: child abuse and deprivation trains children to tolerate and perpetuate hurtful behavior, and this serves ruling classes as emotionally troubled, shame-filled people lack the spiritual strength to stand in solidarity to stop their abuse.

 Some Lakota and Nootka were thankfully able to maintain much of their ancient wisdom through the terrible boarding school period and ongoing enforced poverty, and still stand in solidarity with the Earth today.
 But their experiences show that it only took a single generation for terrible troubles like drunkenness, shame, and domestic violence to take hold that seem so tragically widespread in every unhealthy nation.
 This proves again that humans didn't "evolve" to live in unhealthy nations; we have to be trained for it, and a key aspect of this training involves difficult childhoods that result in emotional and spiritual wounds that many people struggle with their whole lives.